belle2/basf2/analysis/doc/Variables.rst

       Variable names are deliberately verbose and explicit (to avoid ambiguity).
       However, it is often not desirable to deal with long unwieldy variable names particularly in the context of :doc:`VariableManagerOutput`.

-      Example:

-      Aliases to a verbose variable may be set with:
+      Aliases for verbose variables may be set with:

       >>> from variables import variables as vm
       >>> vm.addAlias("shortname", "aReallyLongAndSpecificVariableName(1, 2, 3)")